EnglishFrenchGermanItalianPortugueseRussianSpanish

 All homeowners with a HSTS in Lorain County are required to have an O&M permit issued by LCPH:

-• Newly enrolled homeowners will receive a 3 year permit.
+• Newly enrolled homeowners can select a 1 year or a 3 year permit.

 What's next?
-The invoice will be sent by mail or email in December 2023.
-After payment is received, the permit and permit conditions will be available digitally
+After payment is received, the permit will be available digitally

 Grants and Financial Assistance